 Yet, what if the question was, “What is your role in providing what is best for EVERY student?”
 Thought provoking, isn’t it?
 And ironically, not as easy to answer given that education and all those titles exist to support the development of EVERY student in a school.
 To an extent our titles may influence our response to this question.

 It is easy to describe our given responsibilities and daily activities.
 “Well, I’m a principal, I am a leader at my school.”, “I am a paraprofessional, I support students throughout the school day.”, “I am a teacher, I teach students.”
 All valid responses but they don’t exactly get to the point of the question.
-The question is not asking what their role is, the question is asking what is their role in providing what is best for EVERY student.
-The emphasis being on EVERY student.
+The question is not asking what your role is, the question is asking what is your role in providing what is best for EVERY student.
+The emphasis being on, what is best for EVERY student.

 If you feel your role is to provide what is best for EVERY student then consider – as a principal, a general education teacher, a paraprofessional, a specialist and even a special education teacher – how do you provide what is best for EVERY student in the development of social, emotional, communication, motor, functional, cognitive, and academic skills?